 Acne: a dreadful word for many teenagers.
-One of the most frequent skin conditions across the globe, acne, aka “acne vulgaris” in latin, is called “common” for a reason.
+One of the most frequent skin conditions across the globe, acne, aka “acne vulgaris” in Latin, is called “common” for a reason.

-What is acne and what causes acne scars?
+- What is acne and what causes acne scars?

 Acne is a common skin condition.
 It is, in fact, one of the top three skin conditions that affects around 85% of young adults, especially in Western Europe or North America [1,2].
 The prevalence of acne is on the rise, and the scientific community is unable to determine its cause and it could be due to environmental factors or earlier onset of puberty.

-In simple words, acne is caused due to an excess of sebum (oil) in the hair follicles, and is the reason why acne occurs mostly on the face, neck, chest, and the back where the density of sebaceous gland and hair follicle is high.
+In simple words, acne is caused due to an excess of sebum (oil) in the hair follicles and is the reason why acne occurs mostly on the face, neck, chest, and the back where the density of sebaceous gland and hair follicle is high.

 This excessive oil production is driven by hormones, which is why acne affects about all adolescents during a period when their hormonal levels are skyrocketing.
 For example, your skin type may be a predictor of acne since naturally oily skin is more prone to severe acne.
 Severe acne is also common in boys and men, not just in girls and women .